We spent August testing dozens of products: Here are 25 we loved | CNN Underscored

 Multitasky Multi-Angle Extendable Desk Phone & iPad Stand ($25; multitasky.com)

 I’m honestly not sure how I lived before this phone stand — it’s made my WFH setup that much more convenient.
-Whether I’m watching Tiktoks, filming content for social or taking a call while at my desk, the stand has honestly made multitasking easy and hands-free.
+Whether I’m watching TikToks, filming content for social or taking a call while at my desk, the stand has honestly made multitasking easy and hands-free.
 Sometimes I even transport it to the bathroom to play music while I shower or do my skin care routine.
-It’s adjustable so you can position it to that perfect height. — Kiana Murden, associate lifestyle editor
+It’s adjustable, so you can position it to that perfect height. — Kiana Murden, associate lifestyle editor

 Google Stadia (prices vary; stadia.com)

 I’m a staunch console and PC gamer, but after spending serious time with Google Stadia, I’m convinced that cloud gaming might be the future.
 Google’s gaming service, which streams games from the internet rather than downloading them to a device, offers some really impressive performance — top titles like Cyberpunk 2077 looked so crisp and felt so responsive that I felt like I was playing them on a console.
 I also loved the freedom to play these games across phones, computers and my TV, all while using any controller of my choice.
-Stadia is free to try, and for some players, can be a worthwhile alternative to the expensive and hard-to-find PS5 and Xbox Series X. — Mike Andronico, senior tech writer
+Stadia is free to try, and for some players, IT can be a worthwhile alternative to the expensive and hard-to-find PlayStation 5 and Xbox Series X. — Mike Andronico, senior tech writer

 Fashion